FideleAbedi/CNN-micronutrient-release/README.md

 # CNN-micronutrient-release
 A Convolutional Neural Network (CNN) based tool for predicting micronutrient release patterns.
 This project utilizes image processing techniques on fluorescence microscopic images to model and analyze the release behavior of bioactive compounds in yeast cells.

-# Project Title: Image-Based Release Pattern Prediction with Pre-trained CNN
+# Image-Based Prediction of Micronutrient Release Patterns Using a Pre-trained CNN

 ## Overview